Classifying Infinity Topoi via Weighted Limits: A Lemma on Flat Functors

 Since we have identifications

-we can reduce as before to showing that $ \pi_{0} \eta_{1}$ is an equivalence.
-But since this unit component is constructed almost identically to the component of the unit of the equivalence from \cite[Proposition B.4.1.2]{Johnstone}, we can show $\pi_{0}\eta_{1}$ is an equivlaence usng \cref{lem5.4} , \cref{helper}, as well as the argument from \cite[Proposition B.4.1.2]{Johnstone}.
+we can reduce as before to showing that $ \pi_{0} \eta_{1}$ is an pointwise bijection.
+But since this unit component is constructed almost identically to the component of the unit of the equivalence from \cite[Proposition B.4.1.2]{Johnstone}, we can show $\pi_{0}\eta_{1}$ is an equivalence usng \cref{lemxxx} , \cref{helper}, as well as the argument from \cite[Proposition B.4.1.2]{Johnstone}.

 \end{proof}